Six Flags Fright Fest: Everything You Need to Know

 Halloween-themed houses (each house has a different theme) full of screams, fog, and evil laughter, where visitors can walk through and see scary sights in each house.

 These houses typically have loud music blaring to distract your senses as soon as you enter.

 As visitors make their way through, they'll realize there are 'scarers' ready to strategically jump out (in front of you or to your side) when you least expect it.

 As mentioned earlier, Haunted Houses are an additional cost (Add-on) which are sold separately from your park admission.

 Someone created a video of themselves walking through all of the houses at Six Flags Magic Mountain, and if you're considering purchasing the add-on, it's a must-watch.

-It will give you a unique insight on what to expect inside of a Haunted House at Fright Fest before purchasing a ticket.
+It will give you a unique insight into what to expect inside of a Haunted House at Fright Fest before purchasing a ticket.

 There’s plenty of spooky sing-a-longs and scary skits to catch during their special Fright Fest shows.

 Fright Fest is not recommended for children under 12 and/or individuals who are scared easily.